gvwilson/sensibleadventures/short-stories/litany.md

 Robbie yawned without opening his eyes.
 "Yeah.
 You think this is this some kind of subconscious thing?
-Me remembering Mom being like this and wanting to go wherever she went?"
+Me remembering Mom being like this, and wanting to go wherever she went?"

 "I thought you didn't believe in the subconscious," George replied,